 You will see the default Tomcat splash page (See the picture below).

-Step 7: Configure Tomcat Web management interface
+Step 7: Configure the Tomcat Web management interface

-In order to use the web app manager of Tomcat, we need to add a login to the Tomcat server.
+To use the web app manager of Tomcat, we need to add a login to the Tomcat server.
 Enter the following command to edit the tomcat-users.xml file:

 sudo nano /opt/tomcat/conf/tomcat-users.xml